bsuraj23/NineThirtyBatch/README.md

 15Q.
 Is the tuple mutable or not ?
 * Tuple is immutable that means if we create a tuple then we can't change its elements.But, if a tuple contains mutable objects like lists or dictionaries then we can modify those contents.

+(26 Aug 2025)

+16Q.
+What is RAG ?
+RAG is a method where a language model (like GPT) is combined with an external retriever system that fetches relevant documents, facts, or data before generating an answer.
+This helps the model give more accurate, up-to-date, and context-specific responses.